-What to pack for gorilla trek in Mgahinga Gorilla National Park
+What to pack for a gorilla trek in Mgahinga Gorilla National Park

 Gorilla trekking in Mgahinga Gorilla National Park requires you to pack appropriately starting with essentials first.
-In your packing list for gorilla trekking in Mgahinga Gorilla National Park, consider the following a must to carry-waterproof hiking boots, gardening gloves, insect repellents, camera with extra batteries, long sleeved shirts/t-shirt, trousers, hat, sunscreen, first aid/medical kit, gorilla permit, valid visa/passport, walking stick which you can find at the park headquarters a mention but a few.
+In your packing list for gorilla trekking in Mgahinga Gorilla National Park, consider the following a must to carry-waterproof hiking boots, gardening gloves, insect repellents, a camera with extra batteries, long-sleeved shirts/t-shirt, trousers, hat, sunscreen, first aid/medical kit, gorilla permit, valid visa/passport, a walking stick which you can find at the park headquarters a mention but a few.

 Mountain Gorilla Trekking Rules